 And if ISAGO is going to be effective, there must be one defined procedure that can be audited around the world.

 “From the start,” Suidan said, “ISAGO and IGOM were designed to be an integrated approach to solving the problem of inconsistent ground handling.
-Having defined procedures that can be audited in IGOM will make ISAGO even more credible and valuable.”
+Having defined procedures that can be audited in the IGOM will make ISAGO even more credible and valuable.”